+++ What is hybrid project management? +++ When does it make sense to use a combination of methods? +++

 By Contrast: Agile Work Methods

-Especially at the level of product development in software development or other similar areas, agile approaches are much more common today.
-This often applies to cloud solutions, which have to ensure an uninterrupted service.
+Agile approaches are much more common today, especially at the product development stage in software development or other similar areas.
+This often applies to cloud solutions, which must provide uninterrupted service.

-Increasingly, the approach is used in other high-tech and complex environments.
-The traditional approaches described above just do not work as well here.
+Increasingly, the approach is used in other high-tech and complex environments as well.
+The traditional approaches described above are just not suitable in cases like this.

-Therefore, it has become prevalent, as in agile approaches, that a fixed team develops different versions of a product by degrees while the users are already using the product on a daily basis.
-After all, the users also want to see regular progress.
+Therefore, it has become prevalent, as in agile approaches, for a fixed team to develop iterative versions of a product while the users are already using the product on a daily basis.
+After all, the users also want to see ongoing progress.

-A team is often put together only once.
-Then, it continues to live for and with this software, just as other teams do with their products.
-A change between teams hardly ever happens.
+A team is often put together only once and then continues to live for and with this software, just as other teams do with their products.
+The teams are rarely ever reorganized.